rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Yearly Electricity Demand

-Analysis of the electricity demand over the years would help identify historic trends and any seasonal effects.
-As a start, lets review average, Minimum and Maximum demand fluctuation over the years.
+Analysing electricity demand over the years would help identify historical trends and any seasonal effects.
+First, let's review the average, minimum, and maximum demand fluctuation over the years.

 ```{=tex}
 \begin{figure}[H]